Anxiety Disorder: Symptoms, Causes & Treatment Guide 2026

 - Work or academic pressure

-Deadlines, exams, and high expectations can increase stress and mental fatigue over time. - Financial concerns
+Deadlines, exams, and high expectations can increase stress over time - Financial concerns

-Worry about bills, debt, or job security can lead to constant stress and sleep disturbance. - Relationship conflicts
+Worry about bills, debt, or job security may lead to constant tension - Relationship conflicts

-Arguments, misunderstandings, or fear of rejection can trigger emotional tension and overthinking. - Major life changes
+Arguments or fear of rejection can trigger emotional stress - Major life changes

-Events like moving, starting a new job, marriage, or loss can disrupt emotional balance.
+Events like moving, a new job, or loss can disturb emotional balance

 ⚠️ Internal & Lifestyle Triggers